moderndatacompany/dataos.info/docs/resources/lens/bi_integration/powerbi.md

 - **Curl**: Ensure you have `curl` installed on your system.
 Windows users may need to use `curl.exe`.

-- **Lens API endpoint**: The API endpoint provided by Lens to sync data with meta endpoint access.
+- **Lens API endpoint**: The API endpoint provided by Lens to sync semantic model, enabling integration with Power BI.

 - **Access credentials**: You will need access credentials such as username, password, and host for Power BI.